nicholsonjon/hirameku/README.md

 }
 ```

+Note the `BypassValidation` property is exclusively intended for local API testing (i.e. without running the UI).

 ### Generate a reCAPTCHA site key

 - [Generate a reCAPTCHA site key and secret](https://www.google.com/recaptcha/admin/create)
 - Enter the site key into the `Hirameku:Recaptcha:RecaptchaOptions:SiteKey` property of `appsettings.Development.json` in both ContactService and IdentityService
-- Enter the secret key into your [Secrets.json file](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0) for both ContactService and IdentityService
+- Enter the secret key into your [Secrets.json file](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0) for both ContactService and IdentityService

 ### Docker